 - Lease or easement payments to landowners.
-In 2018 alone, wind turbines in lowa resulted in payments to landowners of between \$20M and \$25M.1 That annual amount is expected to grow as more wind projects come on-line, with lowans estimated to receive \$43M annually by 2020.2 - Property tax revenue to counties.
+In 2021 alone, wind turbines in Iowa resulted in payments to landowners of over \$68M1. - Property tax revenue to counties.
 Wind turbines generate property tax revenue paid to counties that can support a range of public benefits, including roads and bridges, health services, schools, debt service and reduced need for revenue from other sources.
-In lowa counties that have had significant wind development, property tax revenue from wind projects is one of the largest sources of such revenue. - Clean energy resources.
+In Iowa counties that have had significant wind development, property tax revenue from wind projects is one of the largest sources of such revenue. - Clean energy resources.
 Unlike fossil fuel-fired power plants, wind turbines do not produce air pollutants such as sulfur dioxide, nitrogen oxide, greenhouse gases, particulates or mercury and thus do not contribute to acid rain, smog, or public health impacts such as pulmonary and heart disease and asthma where they are located.
 Wind turbines also do not use water or produce water pollution in the process of generating electricity (e.g., for cooling or steam production) or produce hazardous waste that threatens public health, unlike fossil and nuclear power plants. - Local economic development.
-In 2018, lowa had between 8,000 and 9,000 jobs supported by the wind industry.
+In 2021, Iowa had over 9,000 jobs supported by the wind industry.
 These jobs are located across the state in a range of sectors, including manufacturing, installation, operations and maintenance.
-Wind farm construction brings significant local construction jobs as well as some permanent operations jobs. lowa's wind development has also attracted significant employment in wind manufacturing and businesses in the wind supply chain to communities across the state. lowa's supply of low-cost wind energy also attracts companies with renewable energy goals to locate new facilities or expand operations in lowa.
+Wind farm construction brings significant local construction jobs as well as some permanent operations jobs.
+Iowa's wind development has also attracted significant employment in wind manufacturing and businesses in the wind supply chain to communities across the state.
+Iowa's supply of low-cost wind energy also attracts companies with renewable energy goals to locate new facilities or expand operations in Iowa.